arieh/TellMeWhen_Script_Tools/README.md

 This function will run on every update to the bar.
 If it returns `true` the update will commence, otherwise it will skip the update cycle.
 You can use this function if you want to monitor the icon update cycle, or to make calculations on every tick.

-## Conditions

-These are new condition types under the `Script Tools` sub-menu in the condition choices.

-1. Enemy Count - How many enemies are within melee range of player
-2. Epowered Spell Stage

 ## Bar Tick Marks

 1. `TMW_ST.Ticks.addTick(icon[,mode [,color] ] )`